maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 == Changelog ==

+= 1.0.8 =
+- Moved loading of options from Constructor to help with translations by Falang plugin.
+Props @sbouey

 = 1.0.7 =
 - Fix display of Breadcrumb separator on settings page.
 Escape attribute when displaying value